 This website describes how I came to build a V-Twin and how all of that unfolded.
-I discuss the head start program, my experiences at the factory, my decision to change my plans and complete the build at the factory, and how all of that unfolded, the “Journey”, if you will.
+I discuss the head start program, my experiences at the factory, my decision to change my plans and complete the build at the factory, and how all of that progressed, the “Journey”, if you will.

 Like most, I first learned of the existence of the V-Twin from the AOPA Magazine.
 I was intrigued.
 I already had built a beautiful Lancair Legacy which was an amazing airplane, but my wife and I were already thinking about building an airplane with four seats, instead of two.
 That way, we could share our love of aviation, and also take family and grand kids with us.

 So after attending the next Oshkosh for an up close inspection, attending the Velocity Owners and Builders Association (VOBA) dinner there, and speaking to the Velocity salesman, John, several times, I was pretty sure it was the airplane for us.

 So my next step was to fly down to the factory for a demo flight with owner Scott Swing.
 I also learned a lot from speaking with owner Duane Swing.
 I was still a little nervous about tackling such a big project, but also looking forward to it.
 So I rolled the dice, so to speak, and placed an order right after I had the check in my hand for the, now sold, Legacy.

 If you are interested in a brief overview of the previous aircraft that I have owned, then click on any of the links below.
 One way or the other, these ownership experiences were formative along the way, and were a significant part of leading me to the V-Twin.